How to Dry Flooring After Refrigerator Leaks

 Understanding why refrigerators cause hidden moisture problems helps explain how leaks develop and why moisture spreads beneath appliances.
 Recognizing this behavior allows faster response and more effective drying.

-This guide explains how to dry flooring safely after refrigerator leaks, including how to remove surface moisture, improve airflow, and monitor hidden dampness.
-Taking correct steps early significantly reduces the likelihood of mold formation and long-term structural damage.
+This guide explains how to dry flooring safely after refrigerator leaks, including how to remove surface moisture, improve airflow, monitor hidden dampness, and avoid putting the appliance back too soon.
+For broader prevention after leaks, see how to prevent recurring moisture damage.

 Why Fast Drying Is Critical After Refrigerator Leaks